 Malcolm, Candice.
 Toronto Sun.
 "Why I wont be singing the gender neutral anthem." http://torontosun.com/opinion/columnists/malcolm-why-i-wont-be-singing-the-new-gender-neutral-anthem Toronto Sun February 2, 2018

 In this article, Candice tells us that the Liberals in the senate passed a bill to change the lyrics in O' Canada from "all thy sons command" to "all of us command."
 However, in this context, "sons" refers to all children, not just boys.
 This is a misunderstanding of the use of certain words in English at the time when O' Canada was written.
+Not only this, but they were also paying respects to the ones who went to war, who were men.
 This is an unnecessary change because as most people agree, there was nothing wrong with the previous lyrics, and it was not sexist or bigoted.
-However, I can see why people would be upset over it.
-With this said, I do find it interesting how it was just changed during all of the debates over political correctness within society.
-I find it interesting because i wonder if it's a genuine want to change the lyrics because they should be, or if it was because they want to appeal to others.
+I find it interesting because its unclear whether it's a genuine concern, or if it was because they want to appeal to many.

 Neumann, Anne W. Australian Institute of Policy and Science.
 "Excuse me, your political slip is showing." http://www.jstor.org/stable/20637750 Aug.
 1998.